smlavine/mazesolver/README.md

-This is a small project to rewrite Project 2 (Escape from GNU York) for RIT CSCI-243 in Go.
+This is a rewrite in Go of a project from CSCI-243 at RIT, to implement a breadth-first-search algorithm to solve a maze.
+The project was initially in C.